kekscom/osmbuildings/README.md

 ## Prerequisites

 1. You will need MySQL as data storage.
-Version 5.0.16 or better has the required <a href="http://dev.mysql.com/doc/refman/5.0/en/spatial-extensions.html">Spatial Extensions</a> enabled.
+Version 5.0.16 or better has the required [Spatial Extensions](http://dev.mysql.com/doc/refman/5.0/en/spatial-extensions.html) enabled.
 Everything can be done in different Geo enabled databases too.
 For now we just go MySQL.
-For those who have trouble importing the data into MySQL or running a different server, <a href="https://twitter.com/D_Guidi">Diego Guidi</a> did a great job creating a Shapefile.
+For those who have trouble importing the data into MySQL or running a different server, [Diego Guidi](https://twitter.com/D_Guidi) did a great job creating a Shapefile.

 * See Data conversion below *